sempare/sempare-delphi-template-engine/README.md

 There should be no platform specific restrictions.

+Have a look at Sempare.Template.Compiler.inc.
+The following defines can be defined if appropriate:

+- SEMPARE_TEMPLATE_FIREDAC - to support tests for TDataSet
+- SEMPARE_TEMPLATE_NO_INDY - if Indy is not present.
+This is used to access an html encoder if TNetEncoding is not available.

 ## Installation: Delphinus-Support

 The Sempare Template Engine for Delphi can be installed via the [Delphinus](https://github.com/Memnarch/Delphinus) package manager.